tekknolagi/isdt/lecture-notes/1-cli.md

 But the distinction is much more important when we're trying to specify something like a filename.

-To illustrate, let's look at an example directory on the homework server with a file named `hello` (containing "1"), one named `world` (containing "2"), and one named `hello world` (containing "3").
+To illustrate, let's look at an example directory on the course server with a file named `hello` (containing "1"), one named `world` (containing "2"), and one named `hello world` (containing "3").
 When viewing these files using the `cat` command (which prints the contents of one or more files), quotes make a